"I’ve learned how to show empathy and that I’m not the only person affected by my actions."

 Psychiatric Residential Treatment

 New Beginnings provides treatment for up to 15 youth ages 11 through 17 who are struggling with emotional and behavioral issues related to trauma, loss/grief, and other mental health issues that interfere with effective functioning in the home, school, and/or community.
 Youth at New Beginnings are assessed for both short-term Stabilization & Transition services and Psychiatric Residential Treatment (PRTS) to ensure appropriate length of stay.
-Each youth receives a comprehensive assessment and an all-inclusive set of services including: a developmentally appropriate structured and safe environment, a psychiatric evaluation, medication management, individual, group and family therapy, clinical case management, therapeutic activities, medical care, individualized on-site education through Three Rivers School District, 24-hour supervision, and daily skills training.
+Each youth receives a comprehensive assessment and an all-inclusive set of services including: a developmentally appropriate structured and safe environment, a psychiatric evaluation, medication management, individual, group and family therapy, clinical case management, therapeutic activities, medical care, individualized on-site education through Southern Oregon Education Service District, 24-hour supervision, and daily skills training.
 All services are under the direction of a child psychiatrist and are provided by a team of multidisciplinary staff.